| |

 of any members experiencing racism during auditions

+or playing.
 Black History Month is

 celebrated in America, Canada and Jamaica in